Cal Luther

 Calvin Charles Luther (October 23, 1927 – May 8, 2021) was an American men's college basketball coach.
 He was the head coach at DePauw, Murray State, Longwood, UT Martin, and Bethel College.
 He was also head coach of the Egyptian national team.

 Early life

 Born in Valdosta, Georgia, Luther was an All-state football and basketball player at Bay View High School in Milwaukee.
-He played college basketball at Valparaiso from 1949-1951.
+He played college basketball at Valparaiso from 1949 to 1951.
 He spent two years as a member of the 82nd Airborne Division and was a member of Fort Benning's basketball and championship-winning football teams.

 Luther's coaching career began at the University of Illinois, where he spent three seasons as the freshman basketball while obtaining his master's degree.

 DePauw

 Luther became DePauw University's head coach in 1954.
 In his first season as head coach, he coached DePauw to a rare tie against Wabash.
 DePauw defeated Wabash 67-66, however the coaches of both teams decided the game should be recorded as a tie due to a scorers error.
 In four seasons with the Tigers, Luther had a 45-40-1 record; including the 1956-57 ICC Championship and a berth in the inaugural NCAA College Division Tourney.